-3.2 When creating a Countermark the Services will request the Issuer to designate User permissions as “Public” or “Private”.
+3.2 When creating a Countermark the Services will request the Issuer to designate User permissions as “Public”, “Private” or "Registered".

 A Public Countermark can be read by any User subject to time and geographic restrictions to retrieve the Snippet linked to the Countermark by the Issuer.

-The creation of a Private Countermark requires the Issuer to designate a “Group of Users”, being those named Users who may use the Application to read the Countermark to retrieve a Snippet.
+The creation of a Private Countermark requires the Issuer to designate a “Group of Users”, being those named Users who may use the Application to read the Countermark to retrieve data associated with the Countermark.
 The Issuer will be required to identify the Group of Users by inputting the name, email address, phone number or similar data for each User together with any time and geographic restrictions.